simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 It is one of:

 - `--sum` : sum the posting amounts (**default**)
-- `--budget` : like --sum but also show a goal amount
+- `--budget` : sum the amounts, but also show the budget goal amount (for each account/period)
 - `--valuechange` : show the change in period-end historical balance values (caused by deposits, withdrawals, and/or market price fluctuations)
 - `--gain` : show the unrealised capital gain/loss, (the current valued balance